 FIS ALERT: The Klein Law Firm Reminds Investors of a Lead Plaintiff Deadline of May 5, 2023 in the Class Action Filed on Behalf of Fidelity National Information Services, Inc. Shareholders

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Fidelity National Information Services, Inc. (NYSE: FIS) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Fidelity National Information Services, Inc. FIS alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all persons or entities who purchased Fidelity National common stock between February 9, 2021 and February 10, 2023, inclusive.